OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 }
 ```

-- One last change, Update `NavLink` in `NavMenu.razor` to add alias of our content item.
+- Finally, update `NavLink` in `NavMenu.razor` to add an alias of our content item.
 In our example, we are using sample content item created earlier with alias `orchard-core`.
 Update the `href` value for `Orchard Core` NavLink to `content/orchard-core`.

 ```razor
 <div class="nav-item px-3">